Code-Institute-Submissions/saltta-figs_DecResub/README.md

 *These were suggested in the walkthrough.*

 1. Site pagination
-2. View post list
+2. View recipe list
-3. Open a post
+3. Open a recipe
 4. View likes
 5. View comments
 6. Account registration